Skip to content

 Download datasets specified in the configuration file.

-heartkit -m download -c ./configs/download-datasets.json
+heartkit -m download -c ./download-datasets.json

 Train a rhythm model using the supplied configuration file.

-heartkit -m train -t rhythm -c ./configs/rhythm-class-2.json
+heartkit -m train -t rhythm -c ./configuration.json

 Evaluate the trained rhythm model using the supplied configuration file.

-heartkit -m evaluate -t rhythm -c ./configs/rhythm-class-2.json
+heartkit -m evaluate -t rhythm -c ./configuration.json

 Run demo on trained rhythm model using the supplied configuration file.

-heartkit -m demo -t rhythm -c ./configs/rhythm-class-2.json
+heartkit -m demo -t rhythm -c ./configuration.json

 Use HeartKit with Python

-For example, you can create a custom model, train it, evaluate its performance on a validation set, and even export a quantized TensorFlow Lite model for deployment.
+For example, you can create a custom task, train it, evaluate its performance on a validation set, and even export a quantized TensorFlow Lite model for deployment.
 Check out the Python Guide to learn more about using HeartKit as a Python package.

 Example